CrumblyLiquid/WelcomeBot/README.md

 - Start your bot with python and you're good to go!

 # Message:
-- Non-changeable, with custom picture:
+- You can change it in the bot.py (line 52), with custom picture:

 ![Screenshot](template.png)